-That is all set to change with the scheduled launch of the Electronic Manifest System (e-Manifest) on June 30, 2018.
-The aim is to update hazwaste tracking with modern technology that will increase accuracy while saving significant amounts of time and money.
+This changed when DOT launched the Electronic Manifest System (e-Manifest) on June 30, 2018.
+This change updated hazwaste tracking with modern technology to increase accuracy while saving significant amounts of time and money.
 Below are answers to questions that you might have about this transition.

 Can I still use paper manifests?

 You may still use the paper manifest after June 30.
 The EPA is encouraging (but not requiring) generators to use up their supplies of 6-copy paper manifests and switch over to a new 5-copy version that will be available by June 30 from the EPA’s registered printers.
 The only requirement regards copy 1 of the 6-copy version: After June 30, a generator must apply a pre-printed adhesive label reading “Designated facility to EPA’s e-Manifest system” over existing text reading “Designated facility to destination State (if required).”